wp-plugins/woocommerce-digital-content-delivery-with-drm-flickrocket/readme.txt

 **More Information**

-For more information about FlickRocket see [www.flickrocket.com](http://www.flickrocket.com/ "The best e-commerce platform for content")
+For more information about FlickRocket see [www.flickrocket.com](http://www.flickrocket.com/ "The best e-commerce platform for content").
-For more information about the plug-in see [https://www.flickrocket.com/en/information/3rd-party-carts/woocommerce-wordpress-extension/woocommerce-guide] (https://www.flickrocket.com/en/information/3rd-party-carts/woocommerce-wordpress-extension/woocommerce-guide/ "FlickRocket Guide to WooCommerce Plug-In")
+For more information about the plug-in see [www.flickrocket.com/en/information/3rd-party-carts/woocommerce-wordpress-extension/woocommerce-guide] (http://www.flickrocket.com/en/information/3rd-party-carts/woocommerce-wordpress-extension/woocommerce-guide/ "FlickRocket Guide to WooCommerce Plug-In")

 == Installation ==